pkp/pkp-docs/learning-ojs/en/settings-website.md

 ## Plugins

+This PKP School video explains how to configure Plugins in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

-{% include video.html id="PMAsXY_tLMU" provider="youtube" title="Video of OJS plugin settings demonstration"%}
+{% include video.html id="PMAsXY_tLMU" provider="youtube" title="Video of how to configure plugins in OJS"%}

 Use this page to see all of the installed plugins and find new plugins.